Oneo64/The-Mirk-of-Agmundr/Characters/Runa.md

  - Juniper is a greater protection herb
  - Mint and Yarrow are lesser protection herbs
  - Ekraldys toadstools are poisonous

-### Cooking and Food Preservation
-Rúna knows how to make simple soups, stews, and prepare meats like steaks and fish.

 ### Physicality
 Even though Rúna has a spear, she can't use it well.
 She only knows how to thrust or hold something down once the spearhead gets in, mainly for defence against wild animals.